yodrew/darkroomretreat/manuscript/design.md

 How is total darkness normal for sleep and healing?
 The original human habitat is tropical forest, whose dense canopy makes the forest floor pitch black at night.
 While we can sleep in light if necessary, it compromises the quality of sleep.
 No biological adaptation to it has occurred, only [____*vital accommodation*____](#laws-of-life) (development of tolerance) at the expense of overall function.

 We also have darkness at any time by covering eyes with hands.
 When traumatized, we do this reflexively along with seeking safety, shelter, and solitude.
+Construction is an intensified form of the sheltering instinct.
+It is activated by our still extreme internal condition.

 The civilized obsession with building expresses the impulse to self-healing on a social scale.
 Knowing this, we can voluntarize the activity.
 We can direct it explicitly toward its implicit goal: to provide the conditions of profound rest.
 We can define and meet its specifications.

 ## start {#start}

 Start in your own bedroom.
 You already know you can sleep there, what problems need mitigation, where things are and how they work.
-You already paid for it and you need access to darkness every night anyway.
+You already paid for it.
+You need access to darkness every night anyway.
+It makes sense to begin darkening it.

 If it is truly not worth darkening or unsuitable for short retreats, it is unsuitable for living.
 I strongly suggest you make arrangements to move.

-In the meantime, if you wish to darken a room elsewhere, then sleep there three nights beforehand.
+If, for whatever reason, you wish to darken a room elsewhere, then sleep there three nights beforehand.
 See if anything about it might disturb you which you cannot practically change: noise, odors or poor ventilation, atmosphere.
 Mind your senses, feelings, and state of mind.
 Will you be comfortable there?
 Do you actually sleep?
 Will darkening and ventilating it be a reasonable effort?
-If so, great.
+If so, proceed.
 If not, conserve your initiative and keep looking.

 ## types {#types}

 There are private and public darkrooms.

 A private darkroom is built to basic specifications in your bedroom.
-It is for nightly use and short retreats up to 8 days.
+It is for nightly use and short retreats up to 4 days.
 Basic specifications are: security, reasonable quietness, perfect darkness, ample ventilation, and comfort, plus any others in the list below that you can manage.
 See _basic_ comments for clarification.
 For budget building tips, see [____*format*____](#format) and the _make_ chapters, [____*make*____](#make), [____*air*____](#air), [____*darkness*____](#darkness), and [____*water*____](#water), or write me after reading them.

 A public dedicated darkroom is built to full specifications below in a small house in a quiet location.
-It is for all kinds of people for retreats of any length, mostly medium (up to two months) and long (up to a year).
-It requires all the specifications below except _ideal_ ones.
-The house should be fully functional to begin with.
-This means it has automated heating, mechanical ventilation, running hot water, and electricity.
+It is for all kinds of people for retreats of any length, short (up to 8 days), medium (up to two months), and long (up to a year).
+It requires all the specifications below.
+If it is your first darkroom, start with a fully functional house.
+This means it has automated heating, running hot water, mechanical ventilation, and electricity.
+Later, when you know more, you can build something new.

 ## standards {#standards}

-All my retreats have succeeded or failed primarily because of how well the darkroom itself worked.
-Do not tolerate stale air, frequent or extended noise, light leaks, dangers, discomforts, poor food, etc. At some point, stress becomes distress and destroys a retreat.
-Handle whatever possible problem crosses your mind rather than thinking you can endure it.
+Most of my retreats succeeded or failed because of how well the darkroom itself worked.
+Do not tolerate stale air, frequent or extended noise, light leaks, dangers, discomforts, poor food, etc. Poor conditions cause stress.
+If stress becomes distress, it ruins a retreat.
+So handle problems ahead of time rather than thinking you can endure them.
 Listen to your body and soul.

-You should be able to turn off the light and let go of external concerns as much as materially arrangeable.
+You should be able to turn off the light and let go of external concerns as much as materially possible.
 The stress of healing is enough to bear.
 A retreat is not an imposition.
 You naturally want to do it because you are rationally convinced it is good.
 It is not for disciplines or practices, but rest and recuperation.
 It is not effort, but relief; not penance or strife, but sanctuary from the punishment and strife of our lifeway.

 A successful retreat depends on several factors including facility, attitude, preparation, protocol, and support.
 The facility is usually the biggest piece of the puzzle.
 Good design builds many conditions of success into the room, making retreats practically foolproof.
 The better the darkroom, the more effective your retreat will be.
 There is no penalty for doing things correctly.

-But maybe you cannot do everything correctly.
-Certainly, you will do your best, which you can improve upon later.
-If we could already do everything correctly, we would have no need of retreats.
+But probably you cannot do everything correctly the first time.
+Certainly, you will do your best.
+You can improve upon it later.
+If we could already do everything correctly, we would have no need of darkrooms.
 Just be honest with yourself about whether your best is good enough for now.
-This is a real chance to stop suffering quite so much.
+This is a real chance to decrease suffering.
 Don't cut corners if you can help it.
 This principle applies to everything in the list below.

+A darkroom functions perfectly.
+It has a minimalist aesthetic for ease and safety in use.
+It is non-toxic.
+It is comfortable.
+Myself, I prefer economy in construction and operation.
+But the world likely needs 5-star darkrooms as well.
+If that is your inclination, go for it.

 I welcome everyone's improvements to these specifications judged by the objective standards of reason, good (life-supporting) design, and hygiene.